adamsilver/adamsilver.io-jekyll/_posts/2015-05-05-the-disadvantages-of-css-preprocessors.md

 ## 3. Performance is compromised

 Source files may be small, but the [generated CSS could be huge](http://jaketrent.com/post/cons-css-preprocessors/).
-And it's the generated CSS that counts toward the user experience.
+And it's the generated CSS that counts.

-We should be aware that in using a CSS preprocessor, we're losing over some inportant control.
+We should be aware that in using a CSS preprocessor, we're losing some inportant control.

 ## 4. Maintainence and overengineering